 Christ’s greatest miracle was His incarnation.
 He freely left His throne above, but His deity (His God-ness) was not subtracted and He added on human nature.
 Jesus didn’t cling to His privileges.
 He made Himself nothing, a servant, a poor man, a carpenter.
 And Christ obeyed God’s Law that we broke and suffered God’s punishment that we deserve.3 As Lord and Savior to His believers, Jesus also becomes our Elder Brother.
 The next section contain one my favorite Scriptures:

 Both Christ who makes people holy and those who are made holy are of the same family.
 So Jesus is not ashamed to call them brothers and sisters.
 (Hebrews 2:11)

 This reminds me of Thomas Shepard (1605-1649).
-He was raised in a godly family, but while attending college, fell into drunkenness and other sinful habits.
+He was raised in a godly family, but while attending college, he fell into drunkenness and other sinful habits.
 One Sunday morning he awoke with a bad hangover and felt guilty and ashamed of himself.
-He had sunk so low.
-For a year, he considered suicide.
+He had sunk low and for a year he considered suicide.
 But he remembered 1 Corinthians 1:30-31—“Christ Jesus has become for us wisdom from God, that is, our righteousness, holiness, and redemption.
 Therefore it is written: ‘If you want to boast, boast only about the Lord.’”
 Shepard realized that Christ was everything he needed and that Jesus had accomplished everything in his place.
 Christ had lived the perfect life that Shepard couldn’t live, paid for his sins in full on the cross, and now was his Advocate (defense attorney) in Heaven.
-Shepard needed to come back to God through Jesus.
+Shepard could come back to God through Jesus.